 You have to remember three things, though:

-3) Your school needs an excellent and easily editable Web site.
+3) Your school needs an excellent and easily editable Web site that these article previews can connect to.

 Second, paragraphs are no longer than three sentences or lines.
 If you have more than that, consider using bullet points.
 If Internet readers see a lot of text, they won’t read it.
 White space, periods and breaks catch the reader’s eye.